dmouscher/nomic/rules-3.md

 The items below are created and/or set as raw material in the world.
 * BF, Corn, Food, Steel, Wood, Oil, Energy, and Technology.

-Units are structures/organizations one may create/upgrade from a cost of raw materials and may have prerequisites.
+Units are structures/organizations one may create/upgrade from a cost of items and may have prerequisites.
 Prerequisites include but are not limited to: Location and Ownership of Other Units.
 (eg. A Missile Factory requiring a Explosives Factory)
 Units may have daily upkeep costs as a prerequisite, which will be collected at midnight.